-The RDS Team offers support to GSU students, faculty, and staff in the areas of data analysis tools & methods, mapping & data visualization, finding data & statistics, survey design, and data management.
+The RDS Team offers support to GSU students, faculty, and staff in the areas of data analysis tools & methods, mapping & data visualization, finding data & statistics, data collection, and data management.

 Academic department faculty (e.g., course professors/instructors, thesis/dissertation advisors, etc.) are students’ primary resource for support in the areas of research methods, data analysis and visualization, and statistical/quantitative and qualitative analysis software assistance.
 The RDS Department is here to supplement that support.
 RDS members will refer students back to their academic department for assistance when the support being sought is the primary responsibility of academic department faculty or the home department.

 When RDS Team members determine that their support for a research project or teaching curriculum has resulted in substantive intellectual contributions, RDS Team members will negotiate the appropriate recognition for their intellectual contributions (e.g., co-authorships, acknowledgments, thesis/dissertation committee membership, copyright/creative commons privileges, etc.).

 We currently welcome workshop attendees who are not affiliated with GSU, including attendees from other Metro-Atlanta colleges and universities, GSU alumni, and general community members (see our Workshops ~ Etiquette & Policies here).